 Number of Freeholds per Node

-The number of Freeholds per Node is limited only by the size of the Zone of Influence of that Freehold.
+The number of Freeholds per Node is limited only by the size of the Zone of Influence.
 As the Zone of Influence grows, the more Freeholds that can be placed inside of that ZOI.

 There are a number of questions as to what happens when a Freehold moves into an area, and then gets pushed out by the way the world works; however, at this time we do not have any information about what happens in these situations and where the citizenship attached to those Freeholds would go.